The Ultimate Guide to Coaching, Counseling, & Mentoring

 • Set goals and track progress toward a promotion.

-Coaching excels at propelling individuals forward, equipping them with the tools and confidence to achieve specific goals.
+Coaching excels at propelling individuals forward, equipping them with the tools and confidence to achieve specific goals in their own lives.

 When is mentoring most beneficial?